LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/adb/adb_extraction.md

     6. On the headset you will need to allow the backup to proceed, this will be a prompt on the device screen.
 It will ask if you wish to set an optional password for the backup, you can choose to set one or not.

+    7. Next we will want to dump services data using the following command:

+      ```bash
+      ./adb.exe shell dumpsys > ./dumpsys.txt
+      ```

+      This command will create a file called `dumpsys.txt` in the current directory containing the output of the `dumpsys` command.
+The `dumpsys` command provides detailed information about the system services running on the device.

-    7. Once the backup is complete, you now have a backup of all the data on the device that you can use for further [analysis](/analysis/intro).
+    8. Once the backup is complete and you have got your dumpsys, you now have a backup of all the data on the device that you can use for further [analysis](/analysis/intro).

     :::warning